poseidon-framework/poseidon-schema/README.md

 changelogFile: CHANGELOG.md
 ```

-When a package is modified in any way (e.g. updates of the context information in the `.janno` file), then the `packageVersion` field should be incremented and the `lastModified` field updated to the current date.
+When a package is modified in any way (including updates of the context information in the `.janno` file), then the `packageVersion` field should be incremented and the `lastModified` field updated to the current date.

 ### Genotype data